 Free thyroxine (FT4)

-For a more detailed thyroid analysis have a look at our Thyroid Plus Screen which also tests for Anti-TPO Antibody Status and Levels, used to detect autoimmune thyroid diseases such as Hashimoto’s thyroiditis and Grave’s disease.
+For a more detailed thyroid analysis have a look at our Advanced Thyroid Blood Test which also tests for Anti-TPO Antibody Status and Levels, used to detect autoimmune thyroid diseases such as Hashimoto’s thyroiditis and Grave’s disease.

 How do I get my results?